Registration Board

 Board Member

-Ellanese is a Registered Member of the NZIF and has been a member of the Registration Board for 3 years.
+Ellanese Mytton is a Registered Member of the New Zealand Institute of Forestry (NZIF) and has served on the Registration Board for five years.
+Since 2024, Ellanese has been the Chair of the Early Career Development Programme (ECDP) Committee.
 She holds a Bachelor of Forestry Science degree from the University of Canterbury (2000) and a Postgraduate Diploma in Business from the University of Auckland (2017).
-Ellanese has worked in the New Zealand Forest industry in technical, forest management and consulting roles and hopes to bring to the Board the perspective of a mid-career practicing registered consultant.

 Co-opted Member, Board Member